Find Your Travel Spark

 8. Beacon Hill and Acorn Street

 Beacon Hill is one of those neighborhoods that makes a simple walk feel more expensive than it is.
-Brick, lamps, steps, tiny streets, and a kind of controlled prettiness all make this one of the best date areas in the city when you want something classic and a little polished.
+Brick, lamps, steps, tiny streets, and a controlled prettiness all make this one of the best date areas in the city when you want something classic and a little polished.

 9. Fenway Rooftops and Cocktail Bars